 Comparison of national ambient air monitoring results with WHO guideline values for particulates and PAHs shows the need for progress with regard to reducing levels of emissions attributable to residential heating.
 The burning of solid fuel is a source of particulate matter (PM) and other air pollutants including SO2 and PAHs.
 PM and PAHs arise from domestic solid fuel burning.

-New EU emissions standards for vehicles, cleaner technology, and a reduction in the number of vehicles using the roads as a result of the economic downturn led to a decrease in NO2 in our urban centres during the recent recession.
+New EU emissions standards for vehicles, cleaner technology, and a reduction in the number of vehicles using the roads as a result of the economic downturn led to a decrease in NO2 in our urban centres during the 2009 recession.
 However, economic recovery has led to an increase in transport related NO2 levels.
 In 2019 there was an exceedance of the nitrogen dioxide annual limit value at St. John’s Road West.
 Further exceedances of the limit value in urban areas are likely unless remediation actions are put in place.

 Air pollution has a transboundary aspect meaning that emissions from one country can be transported via meteorological conditions to other countries.
 National emissions ceilings are in place across Europe to control emissions of four key transboundary pollutants: sulphur dioxide (SO2), oxides of nitrogen (NOx), volatile organic compounds (VOCs), and ammonia (NH3).
 These pollutants can contribute to acidification, eutrophication and ground-level ozone formation, but they have shown declining concentrations since the introduction of recent legislation.